-The European Centre for Space Law (ECSL) was established in 1989 at the initiative of the European Space Agency and with the support of a number of pioneers in this field.
+The European Centre for Space Law (ECSL) was established in 1989 under the auspices of the European Space Agency (ESA) and with the support of a number of pioneers in this field.
 It is founded on the basis of a Charter, last amended in 2009.

 The ECSL structure is flexible and open.
-Its General Assembly meets every three years and is open to all ECSL members.
+Its General Meeting of Members meets every three years and is open to all ECSL members.
 This body is responsible for electing the ECSL Board and ensuring that it broadly represents its members both in terms of their professional backgrounds and geographical location.

 Members of the ECSL Board are nationals of ESA Member States, Associate States or other European countries with a cooperation agreement with ESA.
-They are elected for a period of three years by the General Assembly.
+They are elected for a period of three years by the General Meeting of Members.

 ECSL has a full-time Secretariat.
-The Executive Secretary, who is based at ESA's headquarters in Paris, is responsible for the management and promotion of the Centre’s activities.
+The Executive Secretary, based at ESA's headquarters in Paris, is responsible for the management and promotion of the Centre’s activities.

 Citizens of ESA Member States or countries with cooperative agreements with ESA can become members of ECSL upon payment of a small annual fee.

-Membership gives the right to participate in ECSL activities, to vote at the General Assembly and to receive certain ECSL publications.
+Membership gives the right to participate in ECSL activities, to vote at the General Meeting of Members and to receive certain ECSL publications.
 ECSL membership is valid for one year (Jan-Dec) and is renewable on an annual basis.